Rearguard: Contemporary usage

 A World War I-era example is the rearguard action fought by small units of the Serbian Army to protect retreating Serbian troops, the royal family, and Serbian refugees from advancing forces of the Central Powers during their retreat through Albania and Montenegro in 1915–1916.
 The nature of combat in rearguard actions involving combat between armies of nation-states is typically desperate and vicious, and rearguard troops may be called upon to incur heavy casualties or even to sacrifice all of their combat strength and personnel for the benefit of the withdrawing forces.

 Idiomatic expression

 Fighting or mounting a rearguard action is also sometimes an idiomatic expression, outside any military context.
 That idiom refers to trying very hard to prevent a thing from happening even though it is probably too late.
-An example of a famous rearguard action outside the military context is the effort by Roman emperor Julian around 362 A.D. to restore Paganism as the state religion instead of Christianity.
 Sportswriters employ the idiom as well.